-For a more comprehensive evaluation of reasoning chains, prior works leverage datasets containing human-written reasoning chains such as Entailment Bank~\cite{dalvi-etal-2021-explaining}, StrategyQA~\cite{geva-etal-2021-aristotle}, etc., and develop supervised metrics that evaluate model-generated reasoning chains with respect to human-written ones~\cite{clinciu-etal-2021-study, welleck2022naturalprover, saparov2023language}.
-However, this evaluation strategy may be infeasible due to the time-consuming and expensive nature of obtaining human-written (or gold) reasoning chains~\cite{welleck2021naturalproofs, tian-etal-2021-diagnosing, han2022folio}.
-Moreover, gold reference reasoning chains may not be unique, making the effectiveness of reference-based evaluations highly dependent on the selection and coverage of gold chains~\cite{dalvi-etal-2021-explaining}.
-A recent work, \roscoe{}~\cite{golovneva2022roscoe}, took the first step towards reference-free evaluation by developing metrics based on generic reasoning errors like redundancy, hallucination, etc. In this work, we further explore this direction with the goal to formalize desired properties of reasoning chains and introduce additional metrics to assess these properties effectively.
+\looseness-1 For a more comprehensive evaluation, prior works use human-written reasoning chains from Entailment Bank~\cite{dalvi-etal-2021-explaining}, StrategyQA~\cite{geva-etal-2021-aristotle}, etc., to develop supervised metrics that evaluate model-generated reasoning chains with respect to human-written ones~\cite{clinciu-etal-2021-study, welleck2022naturalprover}.
+However, this evaluation strategy may be infeasible due to the time-consuming and expensive nature of obtaining human-written chains~\cite{welleck2021naturalproofs, tian-etal-2021-diagnosing, han2022folio}.
+Moreover, the effectiveness of reference-based evaluations heavily relies on the selection and coverage of gold chains, which may not be unique~\cite{dalvi-etal-2021-explaining}. \citet{golovneva2022roscoe} took the first step towards reference-free evaluation of reasoning chains by developing metrics based on generic reasoning errors like redundancy, hallucination, etc. In this work, we further explore this direction with the goal of formalizing desired properties of reasoning chains and introducing additional metrics to assess these properties effectively.